henryf10h/reflect_cairo/readme.md

 scarb test
 ```

-Deploying the `reflect.cairo` contract involves a two-step process: declaration and deployment.
+Deploying the `reflect_V0.cairo` contract involves a two-step process: declaration and deployment.
 Below are the steps for both processes along with an explanation of the four arguments required by the contract's constructor.

 ### Arguments Explanation

-The `reflect.cairo` contract constructor requires four arguments:
+The `reflect_V0.cairo` contract constructor requires four arguments:

 1. **name**: The name of the token.
 2. **symbol**: The symbol of the token.